 Discussions with the GDF developer were initiated by an Interested Party in the Borough of Allerdale.
 As part of these initial discussions, the GDF developer undertook evaluation work to understand whether the area identified by the Interested Party had the potential to host a GDF.

-A Working Group subsequently formed in Allerdale as a result of the initial discussions with the GDF developer and the initial evaluation work.
+A Working Group subsequently formed in Allerdale in January 2021 as a result of the initial discussions with the GDF developer and the initial evaluation work.
 An important task for Working Group was to identify a Search Area.
 The Search Area is the geographical area within which the GDF developer would seek to identify potentially suitable sites to host a GDF.